hemanthkunta/smartats/README.md

 # Install Ollama: https://ollama.com
 ollama pull llama3.2:1b
 ollama serve
+Also you can use the Gemini or any other llms api keys
 ```

 Then toggle "Enable LLM Judge Layer" in the app sidebar.